Google Rating

 Dental decay

-If you do not clean your teeth thoroughly, there are chances of plaque getting accumulated at the point where the crown and the tooth meet.
+If you do not clean your teeth thoroughly, plaque can accumulate at the point where the crown and the tooth meet.
 Though the collected plaque cannot decay the crown, it can decay the tooth.
-Hence it is necessary to brush and floss your teeth twice in a day.
+Hence, brushing and flossing your teeth twice a day is necessary.

 Loose crown